fieldtrip/website/index.md

 layout: default
 ---

-# Welcome to the FieldTrip wiki
+# Welcome to the FieldTrip website

 FieldTrip is the MATLAB software toolbox for MEG and EEG analysis that is being developed by a team of researchers at the [Donders Institute for Brain, Cognition and Behaviour](http://www.ru.nl/donders) in Nijmegen, the Netherlands in close collaboration with [collaborating institutes](/external_links#collaborating_institutes).
 The development of FieldTrip currently receives support from the [ChildBrain](http://www.childbrain.eu) project and from [the Netherlands Organization for Scientific Research (NWO)](http://www.nwo.nl) and has previously been supported by the [Human Connectome](http://humanconnectome.org) project and [BrainGain](http://www.braingain.nl).

 The toolbox offers advanced analysis methods of MEG, EEG, and invasive electrophysiological data, such as time-frequency analysis, source reconstruction using dipoles, distributed sources and beamformers and non-parametric statistical testing.
 It supports the [data formats](/dataformat) of all major MEG systems (CTF, Elekta/Neuromag, 4D/BTi, Yokogawa) and of most popular EEG systems, and new formats can be added easily.
 FieldTrip contains high-level functions that you can use to construct your own analysis protocols in MATLAB.
 Furthermore, it easily allows developers to incorporate low-level algorithms for new EEG/MEG analysis methods.

 The FieldTrip software is released free of charge as [open source software](http://en.wikipedia.org/wiki/Open_source) under the GNU [general public license](http://www.gnu.org/copyleft/gpl.html).

-This FieldTrip website is a [Wiki](http://en.wikipedia.org/wiki/Wiki) (just like [Wikipedia](http://en.wikipedia.org/)), which allows all visitors to contribute, very quickly and easily, without the need for registration.
-The IP addresses of people that make changes are logged, and they can be blocked if required.
-Please act responsibly and only make changes that improve this site.

 <div class="important">
 <p>Please cite the <a href="http://www.hindawi.com/journals/cin/2011/156869">FieldTrip Reference Paper</a>